stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

   `<owner@domain.com>` with email address that represents business owner of the workload.
   {{% /notice %}}

-  6. Run the above command to execute to build and provisioning of the application stack.
+  6. Run the above command to execute the build and provisioning of the application stack.
 Wait until the script is complete, this process should take about 20 mins.

         ![Section 2 Cloud9 IDE Welcome Screen](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section2-base-app-build.png)